fieldtrip/website/development/project/opm_helmet_design.md

 Explain why the landmarks are not on the surface.
 {% include markup/end %}

-Although the **[ft_electrodeplacement](/reference/ft_electrodeplacement)** function will project them on the surface, the projected nasion landmark will not be on the nasion but on the nearest surface point, which happens to be on the side of the nose.
+Although the **[ft_electrodeplacement](/reference/ft_electrodeplacement)** function will project the landmarks on the surface, the projected nasion landmark will not be on the nasion but rather on the nearest surface point, which happens to be to the side of the nose.
 This subsequently causes the 10-20 placement scheme to fail.
 We can shift all anatomical landmarks outward a little bit to ensure that the projections onto the surface are correct.

     cfg = [];
     cfg.fiducial.nas = nas_avg + [+10 0 0];